Author: Dr. Theo Noteboom

 C. Green production and remanufacturing

 Green production complements eco-design, green purchasing, and green logistics.
-Cooperation with suppliers and customers is indispensable to move towards cleaner and greener production processes.
-Green production has often been associated with the concept of industrial ecology, which views the industrial world as a system that is part of the local ecosystems and the global biosphere.
+Cooperation with suppliers and customers is indispensable for moving towards cleaner and greener production processes.
+Green production has often been associated with the concept of industrial ecology, which views the industrial world as a system that is part of local ecosystems and the global biosphere.
 In practice, green production mainly focuses on:

 - Techniques for minimum energy and resource consumption in order to reduce the use of new materials.

-- A shift towards a more sustainable energy input with less environmental and carbon emissions.
+- A shift towards a more sustainable energy input with fewer environmental and carbon emissions.